Why PLCs Are the Highest-Value Target in OT

 PIPEDREAM/INCONTROLLER (2022): The Industrial Attack Toolkit

 PIPEDREAM, disclosed by CISA and the Department of Energy in 2022, represented the most sophisticated publicly known ICS attack framework to date.
-It included modular components targeting:
+It included modular components targeting Schneider Electric MODICON PLCs, OMRON Sysmac controllers, OPC UA servers used to manage communications across heterogeneous OT environments, and Codesys runtime environments running on a broad range of industrial controllers.

-PIPEDREAM could scan for target devices, brute-force credentials, upload modified ladder logic, and execute denial-of-service attacks against PLCs — all through legitimate protocol communications that most OT monitoring tools would not flag as inherently suspicious.
+What made PIPEDREAM genuinely alarming was not just its breadth, but its method.
+It did not rely on exotic exploits.
+It could scan for target devices, brute-force credentials, upload modified ladder logic, and execute denial-of-service attacks against PLCs, all through legitimate protocol communications that most OT monitoring tools would not flag as inherently suspicious.
+An attacker armed with PIPEDREAM looks, at the network level, like an authorized engineer doing authorized work.

 The disclosure of PIPEDREAM confirmed what security researchers had long warned: that adversaries have developed attack capabilities against PLCs that are readily deployable against energy and critical infrastructure targets.